-Has God given you a vision to fulfil a particular assignment?
+Has God given you the vision to fulfil a particular assignment?
 If so, what’s your attitude and response been towards this?
 The reality is that some of us appear to embrace a number of incorrect attitudes which translate into the actions we take (or don’t take).
 To start with, some of us may bulk at less glamorous assignments.
-If it’s not one that puts us on a ‘platform’ or brings instant power, recognition, or success for instance, we tend to want to resist such.
+If it’s not one that puts us on a ‘platform’ or brings instant power, recognition, or success, for instance, we tend to want to resist such.

 Debunking The ‘Big-Bang’ Theory